Connie Kreski: Career

 In April 1969, Kreski was signed by Anthony Newley to play the female lead in the Universal Pictures film Can Heironymus Merkin Ever Forget Mercy Humppe and Find True Happiness?
 The movie was shot in Malta and starred Milton Berle, Joan Collins, and George Jessel.
 She also appeared in The Trackers, (1971), The Outside Man (1972), and The Black Bird (1975).

 In Europe, Kreski also got a name for being photographed by Frank Habicht.
 This German photographer memorably recorded Swinging London, including the time Kreski lived there.

 Personal life

 Los Angeles Times writer Joyce Haber mentioned Kreski in a newspaper column just days after the murder of Sharon Tate by followers of Charles Manson.
 Kreski was a member of the murdered actress's social circle, and considered Sharon Tate, who was quite similar in physical appearance, a very close friend.
 Kreski was among those invited to the mansion Tate shared with her husband, director Roman Polanski, on the fatal night of August 9, 1969.
 Kreski penned an article for the Detroit Free Press discussing her immediate reaction to the death of Tate roughly a week after the incident.
+From 1971 to 1975, she was in a romantic relationship with James Caan.